Some finiteness results for groups of automorphisms of manifolds: Self-embeddings

-\begin{proof}Conditions (i) and (iii) imply that $\pi_1(X)$ will be finite or nilpotent.
-Theorem \ref{thm.arithmetic} implies finite groups and finitely generated nilpotent groups have classifying spaces in $\cat{HFin}$, so it suffices to prove that $\pi_i(X)$ is finitely generated for $i \geq 1$.
+\begin{proof}Conditions (i) and (iii) imply that $\pi_1(X)$ will be finite or abelian.
+Finite groups and finitely generated abelian groups have classifying spaces in $\cat{HFin}$, so it suffices to prove that $\pi_i(X)$ is finitely generated for $i \geq 1$.

 Let $x_k \in T_k X$ denote the image of $X$.
-Using hypothesis (i), if we care about a fixed homotopy group $\pi_i(X)$, we can assume that the tower ends at some finite stage $T_K X$ and do an induction over $K$ of the statement that the component of $T_K X$ containing $x_K$ has finitely generated homotopy groups.
+Using hypothesis (i), if we care about a fixed homotopy group $\pi_i(X,x)$, we can assume that the tower ends at some finite stage $T_K X$ and do an induction over $K$ of the statement that the component of $T_K X$ containing $x_K$ has finitely generated homotopy groups.
 The initial case $K=0$ is provided by hypothesis (ii).

-For the induction step we assume that case $k$ and prove the case $k+1$, we use the long exact sequence of homotopy groups from the fiber sequence in hypothesis (iv):
+For the induction step we assume the case $k$ and prove the case $k+1$, using the long exact sequence of homotopy groups for the fiber sequence in hypothesis (iv):

 where without loss of generality we may assume $x_{k+1} \in T_{k+1} X$ is the image of $x_{k+1} \in \Gamma_{k+1}$.
 Using hypothesis (iii), Lemma \ref{lem.sectionspace} says each component of $\Gamma_{k+1}$ has finitely generated homotopy groups.
 The induction hypothesis says that the path component of $T_{k} X$ containing $x_{k}$ has finitely generated homotopy groups.
-We then use parts (ii) and (ii') of Lemma \ref{lem.les} to finish the proof of the induction step.
-For part (ii') we use that condition (a) or (b) holds by hypothesis (iii).\end{proof}
+We then use Lemma \ref{lem.les}(ii), (ii') to finish the induction step (for (ii') use that condition (a) or (b) holds by hypothesis (iii)).\end{proof}

-Embedding calculus has the requirement that certain bounds on the dimensions of the handles in a handle decomposition of $M$ are satisfied.
-The following lemma gives a situation when that is the case.
+By Lemma \ref{lem.embweqbdy}, $\mr{Emb}_{\half \partial}(M)$ is weakly equivalent to the type of embedding space to which we may apply embedding calculus, and to limit notation we will write $T_k(\mr{Emb}_{\half \partial}(M))$ for the Taylor tower thus obtained.
+For convergence of the Taylor tower we must verify certain bounds on the dimensions of the handles in a handle decomposition of $M$:

 \begin{lemma} Suppose that $n \geq 6$, $M$ is $2$-connected and $\partial M = S^{n-1}$.
 Then $M$ has a handle decomposition relative to $\partial M \backslash \mr{int}(D^{n-1})$ with only handles of dimension $< n-2$.\end{lemma}